 Signals from the same side are in phase while signals from opposite sides should be out of phase.

-Step 21: Mark Polarity (Recommended Method)
+Step 21: Mark Polarity (with a Multimeter)

 The easiest way to mark the polarity is to use the Arduino itself.
 This method does not require an oscilloscope or to poke the transducers inside.